RBEllison/DATA-4319/README.md

 - Latex

 # How to use
-Each algorithm contains two files; a pdf and a Rmarkdown studio.
+Each algorithm contains two files; a .pdf and .Rmd.
 You can view the content by clicking on the PDF.
-You can also download main.Rmd and open it in Rstudio to view the source code.
+You can also download main.Rmd and open it in Rstudio to view and alter the source code.